jupyter-on-openshift/poc-hub-singapore-ntu/documents/guide-for-jupyterhub-users.md

 You can re-run a cell at any time by clicking on the cell and then on ``Run``.

-Note that the order in which cells are run usually important.
+Note that the order in which cells are run is usually important.
 You should always run cells starting at the beginning of the notebook.
 This ensures that any require code modules are imported and configured correctly.

 If you want to run all code cells in the notebook, you can click on ``Cell`` in the menu bar above the ``Run`` button and select ``Run All``.

 ## Stopping the Jupyer Notebook Instance

 If you have finished using the Jupyter notebook instance, you can shut it down using the JupyterHub control panel.
-It is requested you do this if possible as it will up resources in the JupyterHub environment for other users.
+It is requested you do this if possible as it will free up resources in the JupyterHub environment for other users.
 If you do not shut it down and close the browser window or tab, the Jupyter notebook instance will be automatically shutdown after a period of inactivity.

 When the Jupyter notebook instance is shutdown, if you have made changes to the notebook and save them, your changes will still be present the next time you login into JupyterHub, or startup a new Jupyter notebook instance.